Meet Our Leaders

 Brennan Ireland, Bear Clan from Oneida Nation of the Thames, Ontario, Canada.

 Brennan received and learned the Huadasunee way of life through his Grandfather, which he passes on to his six children, family, and community.
 Brennan is the Intensive Case Manager at De Dwa Da Dehs nye s, (We care for those among us) Brantford/Hamilton and Niagara Region of Ontario.
-Brennan is a certified Canadian Addictions Counsellor and GAIN Q3 Assessment.
+Brennan is a certified Canadian Addictions Counsellor, GAIN Q3 Assessment and volunteer Oneida Fire and Rescue NFPA certified 1 & 2

 Brennan has over 25 years of continued sobriety and uses the Wellbriety Programs-Mending Broken Hearts, Medicine Wheel 12 step, Son’s Of Tradition, Fathers Of Tradition, Celebrating Families of Wellbriety, and Understanding the Purpose of Life to continue healing and support other’s with their healing.